HL7/cql/input/pages/09-b-cqlreference.md

 If the first argument is <span class="kw">null</span>, the result is <span class="kw">null</span>.
 If the second argument is <span class="kw">null</span>, the operation is performed as though the second argument was an empty list.

+The <span class="kw">except all</span> operator for lists returns a list with the elements that appear in the first argument, but do not appear in the second argument, without eliminating duplicates, and with no expectation that the order of elements in the inputs will be preserved in the results.

+The <span class="kw">except all ordered</span> operator for lists returns a list with the elements that appear in the first argument, but do not appear in the second argument, without eliminating duplicates, and preserving the order of elements in the left argument.

 The following examples illustrate the behavior of the <span class="kw">except</span> operator:

 ```cql